chloedgreene/sports_analyzer_sta/README.md

 ## If you want to use the app

-Goto the releases page and download the latest apk (ipa files for iphone comming soon)
+Goto the releases page and download the latest file (APK files are for android, IPA is for macos/IOS devices)

 ## If you want to develop